pikey8706/LogCatch/README.md

 LogCatch
 ===
+Log viewer for Linux/Mac/Windows.
-android adb logcat viewer for Linux/Mac/Windows
+First desigend for android adb logcat viewer.
+Now you can use this for general log viewer by easy filtering and highlighting.
 This is written in tcl/tk.

 Spec: